Research Robots Humanoid Applications Industries Technology Contact

 Is Google Cartographer free for commercial use?

-Yes, it is released under the Apache 2.0 license.
-This allows for commercial usage, modification, and distribution without requiring you to open-source your own proprietary application code.
+Yes, under the Apache 2.0 license.
+That means commercial use, mods, and sharing are all good—without forcing you to open-source your proprietary code.